PolicyStat/jobs/jobs/python_django_engineer.md

 Our [PolicyStat](https://rldatix.com/en-us/products/policy-management) team helps our clients make their policies and procedures easier to find, access, and manage.
 Hundreds of hospitals use our SaaS application to ensure that this critical information is correct, their staff can find it, and that it supports regulatory compliance.

-# Python + Django Software Engineer

-This is a full time, **remote** position available to citizens that reside within the United States of America.

-As a critical member of our small product team, you'll assume several roles including back-end and front-end development, on-call support, API design, architecture, operations and database engineering.

-## Technical Requirements
+# Technical Requirements

 - Demonstrated proficiency with Python and Django
 - Demonstrated understanding of Linux, Git, JavaScript, CSS and HTML5

-## Cultural Requirements
+# Cultural Requirements

 - Ability to work effectively and collaborate on a small team.
 - Excellent communication skills and strong teamwork ethic.
 - Passion and enthusiasm for creating amazing products and delivering unparalleled user experience.
 - Strongly motivated by opportunities to positively impact the direction of the company and products.

-## Responsibilities
+# Responsibilities

 - Serve in the weekly rotation for triage of escalated support questions and server alerts.
 - Take initiative to address pain points that you and/or the team experience by working to improve the software, tools or processes of PolicyStat.